crosszamirski/crosszamirski.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* BA in Natural Sciences (Physics), University of Cambridge, 2017
-* M.S. in Jekyll, GitHub University, 2014
+* MSci in Natural Sciences (Phyiscs), University of Cambridge, 2018
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* PhD Department of Applied Mathematics and Theoretical Physics, University of Cambridge + AstraZeneca 2022 (expected)

 Work experience
 ======